 Your hairline is one of the most crucial features of your overall look.
-A good hairline gives you a natural look but subconsciously boosts self-esteem and confidence.
+In addition to giving you a natural look, good hairlines subconsciously boost your self-confidence and self-esteem.
 Every individual has a unique hairline shape, but a receding hairline is something that no one desires.

 The loss of hair from your scalp is not always uniform.
 An M-shaped hairline is often an outcome of the hair loss process that men and women experience.